demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### mirror-investigation
 ***
-Mirrors the Cortex XSOAR/XSIAM investigation to the specified Microsoft Teams channel.
+Mirrors the Cortex XSOAR/Cortex XSIAM investigation to the specified Microsoft Teams channel.
 Supports only standard channels.

 **Note**: Mirrored channels could be used to run Cortex XSOAR/Cortex XSIAM built-in commands.